aquillen/rodboids/README.md

 # rodboids
-boids with orientation with a mass/spring boundary
+boids with orientation with a mass/spring boundary, java script animation